 Personal Interests: Spending time with my family and riding motorcycles

 Words to Live By: If you give someone your word, stand by it.
 Be humble.
 Always be the hardest worker in the room, and success will find you.

 From a young age, Al has been involved with horses.
-Never did he think that one day he would be training some of the most beautiful horses in the world.
+He never imagined that one day he would be training some of the most beautiful horses in the world.

 Al grew up in a small Michigan town.
 His parents afforded him the opportunity to have one horse during his childhood….
 An experience that laid the foundation for horse care and ownership.

 As an adult, he continued his horse involvement through the sport of Endurance (long-distance riding events), an equine sport that Arabian horses unquestionably dominate.
 Al fell in love with the Arabian horse, and also learned valuable skills in conditioning horses through his time in Endurance.

 Out of that experience, Al and his wife, Glenna, launched their own training facility.
 They enjoyed massive success at the highest levels of competition in the United States and overseas, both in halter and performance before being retained by Orrion Farms for his talents and skills.
 Al is responsible for training and conditioning Orrion horses for competition in the divisions most suited for them.

 Personal Interests: Camping with his wife, Macie, around Washington and playing guitar.